getsafepay/safepay-react-native-sdk/README.md

+# Safepay React Native Checkout

-This project aims to be a strong foundation for our merchants to consume safepay-payment-gateway in their applications
+This project aims to be the easiest way for our merchants to consume safepay-checkout in their React Native applications.

-# Prerequisites

-- Node.js > 12 and npm
-- Watchman
-- Xcode 12
-- Cocoapods 1.10.1
-- JDK > 11
-- Android Studio and Android SDK

-# Base Dependencies

-- query-string
-- react-native-webview

-# Installation
+## Installation

-Run `npm install` to install the dependencies in order to consume our sdk

-- > npm i safepay-react-native-sdk --save
+npm:
+>npm install safepay-react-native

+yarn:
+>yarn add safepay-react-native

-# Usage
+### Usage

-> import SafepayCheckout from 'safepay-react-native-sdk';

 #### SafepayCheckout

 `SafepayCheckout` component is the main component which wraps everything and provides a couple of props (see Config below).

 #### Example

-following is the basic example to consume our component

 ``` ts
 import React from 'react';